 Herod the Great was an egomaniac driven to maintain his power at all costs.
 Viewing Jesus as a rival to his throne, he tried to find out where he lived in Bethlehem in order to murder him.
-Unable to discover Christ's exact location (Matthew 2:8, 12, 16), he sent troops to the city to murder ALL males two years old or younger.
-According to Matthew, this mass execution in 5 B.C. fulfilled the words of Jeremiah the prophet.
+Unable to discover Christ's exact location (Matthew 2:8, 12, 16), he sent troops to the city to murder all males two years old or younger.
+According to Matthew, this mass execution in 5 B.C. fulfilled the words of Jeremiah the prophet which involved Rachel.

 "A voice was heard in Ramah, lamentation and bitter weeping; Rachel weeping for her children; she refuses to be comforted for her children because they are not" (Matthew 2:18 quoting Jeremiah 31:15).